Demon Hunter (band): 2010s

-The band released The World Is a Thorn on March 9, 2010.
+Demon Hunter released The World Is a Thorn, their fifth studio album, on March 9, 2010.
 It featured guest vocals by Dave Peters of Throwdown in "Feel As Though You Could", Christian Älvestam of Miseration in "Just Breathe", and Björn "Speed" Strid of Soilwork featured in the single "Collapsing".
 The album debuted at No. 39 on the Billboard 200 with first-week sales of 14,000.

 The band joined As I Lay Dying on tour in March, marking the first time Demon Hunter ever toured as a supporting act, rather than the headliner.
 Blessthefall and War of Ages were also on the bill.
 Demon Hunter released an anthology of their first three albums on March 8, 2011, titled Death, a Destination.
 In December 2011, Ryan Helm announced that he would be leaving Demon Hunter to concentrate on his solo project, Damien Deadson.
 Helm stated that the departure, "was inevitable; however, it was on good terms."

 In January 2012, it was announced on the Solid State Records website that Jeremiah Scott, bassist for The Showdown, had joined the band in the position of rhythm guitar.

-Their sixth album, True Defiance, released April 10, 2012, was a commercial success, reaching No. 36 on the Billboard 200 and No. 2 on the Top Christian Albums chart and received generally positive to mixed reviews.
+Their sixth full-length album, True Defiance, released April 10, 2012, was a commercial success, reaching No. 36 on the Billboard 200 and No. 2 on the Top Christian Albums chart; it received generally positive to mixed reviews.
 A month before the album was released, Demon Hunter released the song "My Destiny" as the first official single from the album and released "Someone to Hate" and "Dead Flowers" as promotional singles.
 The band also released a deluxe edition of the album that included two bonus songs, "What is Left" and "I Am a Stone".